RhoInc/open-source-handbook/workflow/issues/README.md

 6. Hopefully test steps are clear from comments on issue/PR, but tester asks questions in comments as needed.
 In complicated cases, testers should document test steps in a comment on the PR.
 7. Test steps should be approved by a dev before the tester runs the test on the issue.
 8. Once testing passes, tester @comments dev.
 Dev merges pull request in to dev branch for the release.
+9. When all issue have been tested and the dev branch is ready to merge into master, the tester performs regression testing. these tests cover all functionality and are located in the technical documentation page of each repository's wiki.